openbmc/docs/designs/redfish-health-rolllup.md

 warning.
 If thresholds do not exist or do not indicate a problem, map OperationalStatus failed to critical.

+### Individual Resource Health and Health Rollup

+All resources should look at OperationalStatus  to determine the Health.
+Map OperationalStatus true to ok.
+Map OperationalStatus false to critical.
+The worst resource item in the Chassis is the rollup for the Chassis.
+System is treated the same.

 ### Chassis / System Health

 Chassis have individual sensors.
 Cross reference the individual sensors with